Presenter FAQ

 Reviews

 - Was my proposal also considered for a works in progress or poster?
-As communicated in the Call for Proposals, Roundtables are now Works in Progress which are meant to be unfinished projects or emerging ideas that the authors are actively working on.
+As communicated in the Call for Proposals, Roundtables are now Works in Progress, which are meant to be unfinished projects or emerging ideas that the authors are actively working on.
 With this change, Research and Scholarly Papers are no longer able to be considered for alternate presentation formats as Works in Progress and Research and Scholarly Papers should differ in their format.
 Submitters were encouraged to consider the format that best matches their work.

 Adjusting Presentation Info